 Training the right hand is obvious.
 Just shoot at the bots on practice servers or shoot other players on DM or matchmaking.
 But how often do you train your left hand?
 Have you noticed how smoothly the pro players move around the map?
 Famous Edward’s bunnyhop under the train cars on Train back in CS 1.6, moving backwards with no mistakes, quick and efficient jump on boxes or around the corner.
 You can easily find moments in Counter-Strike history when movement was a key factor in gaining victory.
 Today we’ll talk about surfing in CS:GO.

-The secon point is that surfing allows you to cross over certain parts of a map much quicker than by simply walking.
+Secondly, surfing allows you to traverse certain parts of a map much quicker than by simply walking.
 You’ll become harder to hit and you’ll be able to get any position much earlier than your opponents would expect.
 The easiest example for this is a position under heaven on Overpass.

-How can surfing be useful here?
-By jumping on the left side of this surface you can get to the right side incredibly quickly.
+How can surfing be utilized here?
+By jumping on the left side of this slope you can get to the right side incredibly quickly.
 Your opponent definitely won’t be able to hit you.
 Another advantage of surfing is that it’s completely silent, allowing you to move without giving up any information about yourself to an enemy.

 Obviously, you shouldn’t use this trick during every round, don’t turn the map into a circus if you’re not completely sure of your surfing skills.
 Your opponents probably won’t be fooled by this more than a couple of times, but you can be absolutely sure that it could save you on more than one occasion.

-In order to do that you have to jump right on this surface from Short and slide up to the pipe.
-Examples like these aren’t that frequent, Overpass is the only map on current competitive map pool, which has a lot of surfaces like these.
+In order to do that you have to jump right on this slope from short and slide up to the pipe.
+Examples like these aren’t that frequent, Overpass is the only map on current Active Duty to have a lot of slopes like these.
 Still, Valve may yet release more maps with similar structure.

 And as a bonus, surfing also trains your right hand, making movements more smooth and confident and turning around in the exact direction you want becomes much easier.